Collection Number: 03223

 Arrangement: chronological.

-Correspondence and other papers offering detailed documentation of the life of William Horn Battle and his family.
-Letters of his wife and family when Battle was away on the judicial circuit give a full account of events in Chapel Hill, N.C., as well as details of home life.
-Battle's letters, written as he traveled around North Carolina, describe a wide spectrum of people and events.
+Correspondence and other papers offering detailed documentation of the life of William Horn Battle, Lucy Martin Plummer Battle, and three generations of their family, as well as the people they claimed in property, and other enslaved people who were trafficked to them through the hiring of their labor, skills, and knowledge.
+Letters of Lucy Martin Plummer Battle and family when William Horn Battle was away on the judicial circuit give a full account of events in Chapel Hill, N.C., as well as details of home life.
+Lucy Martin Plummer Battle's letters are also a rich source of information about the health and conditions of forced labor for the people enslaved by them, and other enslaved people in Raleigh and Chapel Hill communities.
+William Horn Battle's letters, written as he traveled around North Carolina, often respond to news at home and also describe a wide spectrum of people and events.
 When he served on the North Carolina Supreme Court, he traveled primarily to Raleigh and Morganton, where a western session of the Court was held.
 During these years, Battle was also professor of law at the University of North Carolina.
 Beginning in 1843, there is a great deal of material on the University scattered through the papers.

 After Battle's marriage to Lucy Martin Plummer, there are many references in the papers to the activities of her brothers and sisters, as well as to those of the many Battle family relatives.
 As the children grew older and married, the families of their wives or husbands are documented.
 This is especially true for Martha Ann Battle (Pattie), whose family, after her marriage to Kemp Plummer Battle, is represented fully in the papers.
 After William Horn Battle's death in 1879, materials tend to focus on Kemp Plummer Battle and his family.

 Both William Horn Battle and Kemp Plummer Battle were active in the public affairs of North Carolina and in the affairs of the Protestant Episcopal Church, and the papers include correspondence with important political, civic, and church leaders.
-Also of interest are three deeds of sale for the purchase of slave girls by Mary Battle from Amos J. Battle on 23 October 1833, Robert Ricks of Edgecombe County on 21 December 1841, and Richard Battle on 1 October 1843, and an article by Kemp P. Battle on the Chatham County Railroad, of which he was president (filed with miscellaneous material).
+Also of interest is an article by Kemp P. Battle on the Chatham County Railroad, of which he was president (filed with miscellaneous material).
 The article includes biographical information and also discusses the railroad's organization at the beginning of the Civil War to provide access to the iron and coal mines of Chatham County.

 Folder 1